Code-Parrot-ai/10x-frontend-developer/intermediate/firebase.md

 }
 ```

-This rule allows only authenticated users to read or write data.
-However, it's a broad stroke.
-Customizing these rules to match your app's specific data access requirements is key to maintaining security.
+This rule restricts data access to authenticated users, a foundational step.
+Customizing these rules to fit your app’s specific needs is crucial for maintaining a secure environment.

-### Firebase Storage
+### Securing Firebase Storage

-Similar to Firestore and Realtime Database, Firebase Storage uses security rules to manage file uploads and downloads.
-Here, you can define who can upload or download files based on your app’s logic.
+Firebase Storage, like the database services, employs security rules to govern file access, enabling developers to define upload and download permissions aligned with their application's logic.

 ```plaintext
 service firebase.storage {